learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 In the cell below:

-* drop the `Cabin` column in place from the `df` DataFrame
+* Drop the `Cabin` column in place from the `df` DataFrame
-* Then, check the remaining number of null values in the data set by using the code you wrote previously.
+* Then, check the remaining number of null values in the dataset by using the code you wrote previously

 ```python